Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

             executes system calls and other kernel-level operations on behalf of the program.
     -   `-g` flag:
-        -   tell GCC to emit extra information for use by a debugger
+        -   tell `gcc` to emit extra information for use by a debugger
-        -   Allows for easier debugging with tools like GDB (GNU Debugger)
+        -   Allows for easier debugging with tools like `gdb` (GNU Debugger)
         -   Increases the size of the compiled binary.
     -   `-Og` flag: